XnLogicaL/XnLogicaL/README.md

 :wave: Hello, I'm XnLogicaL or CEO as some people know me.

 I'm a self taught programmer and I'm currently attending high school.
-I live in Turkey (Türkiye) and my timezone is UTC+3
+I live in Ankara, Turkey (Türkiye) and my timezone is UTC+3

 # Languages
 - C++ (Intermediate)